vsharma-next/CRYOWRF/README.md

 ## Description

 CRYOWRF is a coupled atmosphere-snow cover model with WRF (v4.2.1) acting as the atmospheric core and SNOWPACK acting as snow cover model.
 SNOWPACK is an option to be used as land-surface scheme within WRF and interacts with WRF via the specially developed coupler.
 In the process of coupling, significant changes had to be made to both WRF.
 See the [here](changelog_WRF.md) for the changelog for WRF modifications.
 Additionally, some edits were made to the WPS programs as well.
 A list of those edits can be found [here](changelog_WPS.md)

+For installation instructions read [this](INSTALL.md)

 ## Developed by